Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

-- Sample Serum, Plasma, Saliva, Clarified Milk, Tissue Culture Media
+- Sample Types Serum, Plasma (EDTA and Heparin), Saliva, Clarified Milk, Tissue Culture Media

 - Sensitivity 17.0 pg/mL